 “The system engages drones working in a band between 400 MHz and 6 GHz and functions in both manual and automatic modes,” Evtushenko explained.
 “It is mounted on a mobile platform that features high maneuverability, which is important for both civil and military customers.”

-The Sapsan-Bekas' Luch EW system is designed to suppress a UAV's navigation, control, and data transfer channels, conducting simultaneous jamming in 11 RF bands.
-The device can discriminate targets and can enable registered UAVs to remain operational within its jamming range.
+The Sapsan-Bekas is equipped with the Luch EW system, which is designed to suppress a UAV’s navigation, control, and data transfer channels, conducting simultaneous jamming in 11 RF bands.
+The device can discriminate targets and permits registered UAVs to remain operational within its jamming range.
 It can also be used as a standalone system.